Petimezi – Concentrated Grape Juice – Nectar of The Greek Gods

 Maybe petimezi really is the nectar, mentioned in Greek mythology, thousands of years ago.

-It is said, in ancient Greek mythology, nectar is a drink, a divine drink that the Olympian Gods had, with magical powers, granting immortality to any mortal who had the luck to drink it, wouldn’t it be fabulous if that were true?
+It was said, in ancient times, that nectar, with its magical powers, bestowed immortality to any mortal who had the luck to drink it.

 Ambrosia is a food, in general, only to be eaten by deities, to achieve immortality.